oracle-livelabs/em-omc/enterprise-manager/emcc-new/em-configuration-compliance-management/em-configuration-compliance-management.md

   ![](images/CIS_Db_Compliance_Dashboard_Image_21.png " ")

-17. For Clicking on Critical column number, you will see details like each violation, last evaluation date, rule name violated and rationale for the violation.
+17. For Clicking on Critical column number, you will see details like each violation, last evaluation date

   ![](images/CIS_Db_Compliance_Dashb_Image_22.png " ")

  By clicking on arrow, under Target Name,

   ![](images/CIS_Db_Compliance_Dashboard_Image_23.png " ")

+  Each rule name violated and rationale for the violation can be explored below,

   ![](images/CIS_Db_Compliance_Dashboard_Image_24.png " ")